hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### Coverage and relationship to RFC5936

-[@RFC5936] re-specified AXFR providing additional guidance beyond that provided in [@RFC1045] and [@RFC1035].
+[@RFC5936] re-specified AXFR providing additional guidance beyond that provided in [@RFC1034] and [@RFC1035].
 For example, sections 4.1, 4.1.1 and 4.1.2 of [@RFC5936] provide improved guidance for AXFR clients and servers with regard to re-use of connections for multiple AXFRs, AXFRs of different zones and using TCP connection for other queries including SOA.
 However [@RFC5936] was constrained by having to be backwards compatible with some very early basic implementations of AXFR.

-Here we specify some optimised behaviours for AXoT, based closely on those in [@RFC5936], but without the constraint of backwards compatibility since it is expected that all implementations of AXoT fully implement the behaviour described here.
+Here we specify some optimized behaviors for AXoT, based closely on those in [@RFC5936], but without the constraint of backwards compatibility since it is expected that all implementations of AXoT fully implement the behavior described here.

-Where any behavior is not explicitly described here, the behviour specified in [@RFC5953] MUST be followed.
-Any behaviour specified here takes precedence for AXoT implementations over that in [@RFC5953].
+Where any behavior is not explicitly described here, the behavior specified in [@RFC5936] MUST be followed.
+Any behavior specified here takes precedence for AXoT implementations over that in [@RFC5936].

 ### AXoT connection and message handling